daniel-thompson/vm-o-matic/README.md

 Kernel hacking
 --------------

-An defconfig kernel usually has enough compiled built in to do a minimal boot (an arm64 one certainly does).
+A defconfig kernel usually has enough compiled built in to do a minimal boot (an arm64 one certainly does).
 For some recipes we can bypass grub and load a kernel directly.